markevans/dragonfly/extra_docs/Generators.md

     app.generate(:blank_image, 'red')      # => 'Job' object which we can get data, etc.

-Or create a class like the RMagick one above, in which case all public methods will be counted as generator methods.
+Or create a class like the ImageMagick one above, in which case all public methods will be counted as generator methods.

     class RoundedCornerGenerator